Phill Lewis

-Phillip David Lewis (born February 14, 1968) is an American actor, comedian and director who is best known for his role as hotel manager Mr. Moseby on the Disney Channel series The Suite Life of Zack & Cody and its spin-off, The Suite Life on Deck.

-Lewis has also appeared in series such as Lizzie McGuire, Friends, The Wayans Bros., Yes, Dear, Scrubs and How I Met Your Mother.
+Phillip David Lewis (born February 14, 1968) is an American actor, comedian, and director.
+He is best known for playing hotel manager Mr. Moseby on the Disney Channel series The Suite Life of Zack & Cody and its spin-off, The Suite Life on Deck.
+Lewis has also appeared in series such as Lizzie McGuire, Friends, The Wayans Bros., Yes, Dear, Scrubs, and How I Met Your Mother.

 Early life

 Lewis was born on February 14, 1968, in Uganda to American parents.
 His father, Delano Lewis, served as the U.S. Peace Corps' associate director and country director for Nigeria and Uganda at the time and would later serve as the United States Ambassador to South Africa.
 Lewis has three brothers.

 Career

 Lewis made his film debut as Dennis in the 1988 dark comedy Heathers.
 In 1991, he was cast in the lead role of the short-lived CBS sitcom Teech.
 The series was cancelled after thirteen episodes.
 He has appeared in smaller roles in other films, including City Slickers (1991), Bowfinger (1999), I Spy (2002), Surviving Christmas (2004), Kicking & Screaming (2005), and Beverly Hills Chihuahua 2 (2011).
 He also appeared in guest parts on various television series including Sister Sister, Pacific Blue, JAG, Ally McBeal, Joan of Arcadia, Brothers & Sisters, 8 Simple Rules, Buffy the Vampire Slayer, Friends and How I Met Your Mother.
 Lewis has also had recurring roles on A Different World, The Wayans Bros., Lizzie McGuire, Yes, Dear, Scrubs, and Raising Hope.

 Lewis co-starred in the Disney Channel original series The Suite Life of Zack & Cody as Mr. Moseby.
 In 2008, he had reprised the role on a spin-off The Suite Life on Deck, where he plays the manager of The S.S.
 Tipton.
-He has appeared as a guest star on Disney Channel's That's So Raven and Phineas and Ferb and also in one of the channel's original films, Dadnapped.
+He has appeared as a guest star on Disney Channel's That's So Raven, Phineas and Ferb, and Jessie, and also in one of the channel's original films, Dadnapped.
 On the children's series Special Agent Oso, he has a recurring role as the voice of Agent Wolfie.
+Lewis guest appeared in “227” as “Ken” in season 2, episode 7.

 As a television director, he directed eight episodes of The Suite Life on Deck, first making his directorial debut with The Suite Life of Zack & Cody episode "I Want My Mummy" (2007).
 He has since gone on to direct episodes of the Disney Channel sitcoms A.N.T.
 Farm, Austin & Ally, Good Luck Charlie, Kickin' It and Jessie.
 His other television directing credits include Malibu Country, Mike & Molly, 2 Broke Girls, The Soul Man, Sullivan & Son, Melissa & Joey, Young & Hungry, The Odd Couple, One Day at a Time, and Indebted.
 He also directed the live episode of Undateable in 2015 that secured a third season for the series.

 From 2017 to 2019, Lewis directed fifteen episodes of Netflix sitcom One Day at a Time.